ashes74/mws-restaurant-stage-1/README.md

 ### Troubleshooting

-- if `yarn start` is erroring out with a gulp error. uninstall gulp and reinstall blendid
+- if `yarn start` is erroring out with a gulp error:
+  There is a bug where the gulpfile (used for compressing images) uses a different version than the task file that serves the app (blendid).
+Steps to fix = uninstall gulp and reinstall blendid.
+Run:

 ```
 yarn remove gulp